The Land That Inspired The Books

 Get Lost in the Swamp

 Gene Stratton-Porter wrote more than half her novels and nature books while living in Geneva.
-She wrote six novels – including “Freckles” and “A Girl of the Limberlost” — while living in Limberlost Cabin, which still includes her legendary desk that once belonged to Booth Tarkington, one of only three different novelists to win the Pulitzer Prize for Fiction more than once.
+She wrote six novels – including “Freckles” and “A Girl of the Limberlost” — while living in Limberlost Cabin.
+This cabin houses her legendary desk that once belonged to Booth Tarkington, one of only three different novelists to win the Pulitzer Prize for Fiction more than once.

 Tour the House

-Step inside the actual cabin where Gene lived — a 13-room Queen Anne rustic log cabin furnished in Victorian and Arts and Crafts styles.
-You can also tour her greenhouse.
+Step inside the actual cabin where Gene lived — a 13-room Queen Anne rustic log cabin furnished in Victorian and Arts and Crafts styles that contains a must-see greenhouse room.